Arsenal confirm signing of ex-Chelsea winger Willian | Goal.com

 The 32-year-old will stay in London, however, after agreeing a deal with Mikel Arteta's team.

-“I believe he’s a player that can really make a difference for us," the coach said upon the confirmation of Willian's arrival.
+"I believe he’s a player that can really make a difference for us," the Gunners head coach said upon the confirmation of Willian's arrival.

 🆕 New club.
 New colours.
 New beginnings.— Arsenal (@Arsenal) August 14, 2020